LampDelivery/DraculaDark/README.md

 # DraculaDark
-Two darker varients of the Dracula colorscheme for Aliucord
+Three darker variants of the Dracula colorscheme for Aliucord

+-Afternoon
+-Evening
+-Night